 The Lincoln MKX was the first vehicle to ever be equipped with the new MyLincoln interfacing system.
 MyLincoln allows drivers and passengers to control virtually every aspect of the vehicle's climate, entertainment and interfacing system from their choice of one of two 4.2-inch LCD screens, one 8-inch LCD screen, or voice commands prompted by the steering wheel controls.

 The MKX comes well-equipped as standard with leather upholstery, heated and cooled front seats, a 10-speaker AM/FM/CD/SiriusXM stereo system with two USB inputs, a reverse sensing system, foglights, a power rear liftgate and 18-inch painted aluminum wheels.

 The optional Premium Package adds heated outboard rear seats, a heated steering wheel, premium leather upholstery with tuxedo stripe and piping, a rear view camera, a Blind Spot Information System with Cross-Traffic Alert, adaptive HID headlights, ambient interior lighting and rain sensing wipers.

 The Elite Package includes all Premium Package features while also adding a navigation system, a THX II premium sound system and a panoramic sunroof.

 The Limited Edition Package brings Soft Ceramic-colored leather upholstery on the seats, the dashboard and the center console, contrasting red stitching and dark tuxedo piping.

 The MKX protects its occupants with standard dual front, side and side-curtain airbags in addition to traction and stability control systems.

-The Lincoln faces stiff competition from the Cadillac SRX in addition to the Acura RDX, Infiniti EX35 and BMW X3.
+The Lincoln faces stiff competition from more modern and better appointed rivals such as the Mercedes-Benz GLK, the Acura RDX, the Infiniti QX50 and the BMW X3.